Cherreads

 CRASH.

-A dark figure rolled across the floor, landing silently on one knee.
+Glass shattered across the chamber like a storm of knives.
+A dark figure rolled across the marble floor and landed silently on one knee.

 Perfect balance.